Here's How YouTube Is Spreading Conspiracy Theories About The Vegas Shooting

 One possible explanation for the glut of conspiracy content in the aftermath of the shooting is that there was simply a lack of reliable information being uploaded — vetted news reports from trusted outlets often take longer.
 However, the problem persisted long after reliable reports were available: On Tuesday night — nearly 48 hours after the shooting began — YouTube was still surfacing conspiratorial content high in search results.

-A YouTube spokesperson provided BuzzFeed News with a statement touting its dedicated news page, which users would have to navigate to, instead of simply searching for something like "Vegas shooting."
+A YouTube spokesperson provided BuzzFeed News with a statement touting its dedicated news page, which users would have to navigate to instead of simply searching for something like "Vegas shooting."

 "When it comes to news, we have thousands of news publishers that present a variety of viewpoints available on our news channel, www.youtube.com/news," the statement said.
 "When a major news event happens, these sources are presented on the YouTube homepage under ‘Breaking News’ and featured in search results, with the label ‘Top News.’"

 While none of the conspiracy videos appeared under the "Top News" label, YouTube's site design creates some confusion.
-First, it only includes two "Top News" links (users have to click to unfurl more) and the site displays the un-vetted news sources directly below.
+First, it only includes two "Top News" links (users have to click to unfurl more), and the site displays the un-vetted news sources directly below.
 Thus, less reliable links can appear third in the results:

-As of late Tuesday, the third result for "Las Vegas shooting" on YouTube was a video purporting to prove the attack was a "false flag."
+As of late Tuesday, the third result for "Las Vegas shooting" on YouTube was a video purporting to prove that the attack was a "false flag."
 By Wednesday morning it had more than 1 million views.

-The fourth result returned a video attempting to "debunk the mainstream media's coverage of the shooting and included a thumbnail asking, "WHAT IS THE MEDIA HIDING?"
+The fourth result was a video attempting to "debunk" the mainstream media's coverage of the shooting and included a thumbnail asking, "WHAT IS THE MEDIA HIDING?"

 The high placement of conspiracy videos in search results is significant at a time when users are searching for reliable information about breaking news events.
 But perhaps most importantly, thanks to YouTube's autoplay feature for recommended videos, when users watch one highly ranked conspiracy video, they're more likely to stumble down an algorithm-powered conspiracy video rabbit hole.

-For example, BuzzFeed News clicked on that fourth search result (in an incognito window — which surfaces search results without taking into account past browsing history), a video by "Squatting Slav TV" with over 100,000 views.
+For example, BuzzFeed News clicked on that fourth search result, a video by "Squatting Slav TV" with over 100,000 views, in an incognito window — which surfaces search results without taking into account past browsing history.

 From there, YouTube's algorithm suggested a video titled "PROOF: MEDIA & LAW ENFORCEMENT ARE LYING" by SGTreport, which bills itself as "the corporate propaganda antidote."

-The channel's 'About' page says it "provides exclusive original content and interviews with some of the best known voices in the world of economics and precious metals."
+The channel's "About" page says it "provides exclusive original content and interviews with some of the best known voices in the world of economics and precious metals."
 The video suggests that "the mainstream media's narrative that alleged shooter Stephen Paddock was a 'lone gunman' is 100% patently false" (despite no proof from law enforcement).

 From the "SGTreports" video, the next suggested video offers "the truth you're not being told."